Overv/VulkanTutorial/en/11_Compute_Shader.md

 }
 ```

-If we remember the sample in the (// @todo: link to 02_rendering_and_presentation#semaphores) chapter, this setup will immediately run the compute shader as we haven't specified any wait semaphores.
+If we remember the sample in the [semaphores chapter](03_Drawing_a_triangle/03_Drawing/02_Rendering_and_presentation.md#page_Semaphores), this setup will immediately run the compute shader as we haven't specified any wait semaphores.
 This is fine, as we are waiting for the graphics command buffer to finish execution before the compute submission with the `vkWaitForFences` command.

 The graphics submission on the other hand needs to wait for the compute work to finish so it doesn't start fetching vertices while the compute buffer is still updating them.
 So we wait on the `computeFinishedSemaphores` for the current frame and have the graphics submission wait on the `VK_PIPELINE_STAGE_VERTEX_INPUT_BIT` stage, where vertex buffer is consumed.